 Disclosure: Friends Over 50 participates in affiliate programs, meaning I may earn a commission at no extra cost to you.
 Learn more.

-I want to name something about friendship that rarely gets said out loud.
+I want to name something about adult friendships that rarely gets said out loud.

 You have a friend — maybe even a longtime friend — and nothing is technically wrong.
 You enjoy her.
 You laugh.
 You show up.
 There’s no conflict, no drama, no betrayal.
 And yet, when you leave, you feel a quiet letdown you can’t quite explain.